 Gitano Tulum is the most notable restaurant on the beach road with delicious cocktails and a club like feel after 10 pm.
 It’s pretty pricey, be prepared to pay $15 USD for a cocktail but the atmosphere is worth it!
 The vibe here is unmatched and it was hands down my favorite restaurant in Tulum.

 The newest hot spot in town opened in early April 2019 ITZIK Tulum is taking the Tulum restaurant scene by storm!
 The interior is so decadent from the full live wall behind the bar to the DJ spinning on a private beach in the back.
 The food was decadent and we highly recommend coming here for happy hour while the sun is setting!

 Charly’s Vegan Tacos ($$)

 If something is healthy it can’t be delicious, right?
 This place proves that saying WRONG.
-Charley’s vegan tacos are a must when visiting.
-Super casual atmosphere and do note they only accept pesos.
-By far my favorite restaurant in this Tulum travel guide.
+Charley’s vegan tacos are a must when visiting Tulum.
+Super casual atmosphere, budget-friendly, and the food is DELICIOUS.
+They only accept pesos so make sure to have some on deck so you don’t miss out on this spot.

 Matcha Mama ($$)

 If you go to Tulum and don’t go to Matcha Mama then you’re doing something wrong.
-The most delicious coffee, matcha, and Acai bowls.
-Prepare to wait a bit because it can get busy during peak coffee times.
+The most IG worthy spot in Tulum with delicious coffee, matcha drinks, and Acai bowls.
+Prepare to wait during peak coffee times especially if you want to enjoy your smoothie on those swings.

 Raw Love ($$)

 Affordable acai bowls, coffee, and smoothies on the beach.
 Need I say more?

 Many of the restaurants in Tulum don’t open before 8 AM.
 My husband and I are early birds so we rode bicycles to Fresco’s in the morning since they open at 7 am.
-A cute little spot where all the tables are on sand and you can get delicious smoothies for a reasonable price.
-They accept MC and Visa.
+A cute little spot where all the tables are on sand and you can get delicious smoothies the size of your head for a reasonable price.